 Underground Injection Control Program

-The DEQ UIC Program is responsible for regulating the construction, operation, permitting, and closure of injection wells that place fluids underground for storage or disposal.
+DEQ’s Underground Injection Control Program is responsible for regulating the construction, operation, permitting, and closure of injection wells that place fluids underground for storage or disposal.

 This site provides information for owners and operators of injection wells on how to safely operate injection wells to prevent contamination of underground drinking water resources.

+Current News

+DEQ Releases New Underground Injection Control General Permit

+DEQ’s Underground Injection Control Program has released a new general permit for stormwater underground injection control systems.
+A “UIC” is typically a device that injects fluids (in this case stormwater) into the ground.

+This type of stormwater disposal system is also known as a drywell.
+DEQ regulates stormwater UICs to ensure that drinking water is protected from pollutants in stormwater.
+Visit our UIC WPCF permits page for more information.